Macro functions

 - A time & date stamp or additional user input can be inserted into phrases.

-- Macro functions can launch programs, open documents, or websites, display message dialogs, calculate math expressions.
+- Macro functions can generate emails, launch programs, open documents, or websites, display message dialogs, calculate math expressions.

 - PhraseExpress automates repetitive tasks by emulating key press sequences and with the help of string operations, program loops, variables and conditional statements.